-1. A student who has completed the first-year courses (Ecn 239, Ecn 200A,B,C,D,E, Ecn 240A,B) with a GPA of at least 3.0, and passed both micro and macro prelims can obtain an MA degree.
+A student who has completed the first-year courses (Ecn 239, Ecn 200A,B,C,D,E,F, Ecn 240A,B) with a GPA of at least 3.0, and passed at least two of the three prelim exams at the MA-level can obtain an MA degree.
 Applying for a Master's degree does not preclude remaining in the PhD program, as long as the requirements for good standing in the PhD program are met (see point 2 below).

-(Thus the MA degree is through the university's Plan II (examination) only: students are required to take 36 units of graduate courses in Economics and to pass written preliminary examinations in microeconomics and macroeconomics.)
+(Thus the MA degree is through the university's Plan II (examination) only: students are required to take 36 units of graduate courses in Economics and to pass two of three written preliminary examinations in microeconomics, macroeconomics and econometrics.)

-Note that a student who already has a Master's degree in economics from another university will not be able to obtain a second Master's degree in Economics from UC Davis.
+Students who already have a Master's degree in economics from another university will not be able to obtain a second Master's degree in Economics from UC Davis.

-- 2. In order to remain in the PhD program at the end of the first year, the student must meet the following requirements: completion of the first-year courses (Ecn 239, Ecn 200A,B,C,D,E, Ecn 240A,B) with a letter grade of B- or better in each course, a cumulative GPA of at least 3.25 and a grade of "pass at the PhD level" or better in both micro and macro prelims.
-If the first-year cumulative GPA is below 3.25 (but above 3.0) and the student has passed both micro and macro prelims with a grade of "pass at the PhD level" or better and each first-year course was passed with a letter grade of B- or better, he/she may petition the graduate program chair to remain in the PhD program.
-After a review of the student's complete record, the student will be given a specific number of quarters (typically one) to increase the GPA to at least 3.25.
-If the cumulative GPA remains below 3.25 after that time, the Graduate Studies Committee may recommend that the student be dismissed from the graduate program with an MA degree. - 3.
+- 2. In order to continue into the second year of the PhD program, the student must meet the following requirements at the end of the 12-month mark: - 1. completion of the first-year courses (Ecn 239, Ecn 200A,B,C,D,E, F, Ecn 240A,B) with a letter grade of B- or better in each course, - 2. a cumulative GPA of at least 3.25, and - 3.
+Passing prelim exams in one of two ways: - Earning a grade of "pass at the PhD level" on one of the three exams and a grade of "pass at the MA level" on the other two exams, or - Earning a grade of "pass at the PhD level" on two exams and earning a cumulative GPA of at least 3.25 in the third core sequence, with a least a B- in each course in the sequence. - 3.
+If a student fails to satisfy either requirement 1 or 2 of the PhD requirements above, the student may petition the graduate program chair to remain in the PhD program.
+After a review of the student's complete record, the student will be given a specific number of quarters (typically one in the case of a GPA below 3.25) to satisfy the requirement.
+If the student fails to satisfy the requirement after that time, the Graduate Studies Committee may recommend that the student be disqualified from the graduate program, but the student may still receive an MA degree if all MA requirements have been met. - 4.
+Any student who fails to pass prelim exams under requirement 3 will have his or her case considered by the Preliminary Examination Committee.
+The committee will evaluate the student's record at UC Davis, including, but not limited to, the student's performance on prelim examinations, on final and midterm exams in the first-year core sequence and on other material evaluated in first-year courses.
+The committee will make the final decision

+- about whether the student passes the preliminary examinations and continue into the second year of the program. - 5.
 A student who, before the beginning of the second year, fails to meet the requirements listed under point 2 above must leave the graduate program.
 This requirement may be waived on petition to the Chair of the Graduate Studies Committee if the student can prove adequate grounds.
 If the student fulfills the requirements listed under point 1, he/she can leave with an MA degree.